Herrtt/luamin.js/README.md

 # luamin.js (a.k.a. lua-format)
 Luamin is a Lua Beautifier, Minifier & Uglifier, written in pure JavaScript.
+Supports Lua 5.1 - 5.4, FiveM hashed strings & a touch of Luau

 ```js
 const luamin = require('lua-format')